notclency/fraudulent-transaction-detector/README.md

 **Random Forest Model:** Training a Random Forest classifier with predefined parameters or tuning it via GridSearchCV.\
 **Model Evaluation:** Performance analysis using accuracy, confusion matrix, and classification report.

-#Prerequisites
+## Prerequisites
-Ensure you have Python 3.9+ installed and the following libraries:
+Ensure you have Python 3.9+ installed including up to date versions of the following libraries:

 pandas
 plotly